POSITIVE BEHAVIOUR MANAGEMENT

 - IAP- Individual Attendance Plan

-Student Services will request and liaise with outside agencies not limited to but incorporating Headspace, CAMHS, private psychologists, DCP and PMH to support student needs.
+With parent consent, Student Services will request and liaise with outside agencies such as, Headspace, CAMHS, private psychologists, DCP and PMH to support student needs.
 The referral process will be triaged through the Student Services Students at Educational Risk meetings.
-The main case managers for engaging external support are Deputy Principal Student Services, Student Services Manager and School Psychologist.
+The main school case managers for engaging external support are Deputy Principal Student Services, Student Services Manager and School Psychologist.